 - In a large bowl add the salt and cut leaves, and toss until the salt is well incorporated.
 Set aside for 1½ hours, or until the salt has brined the cabbage.

 - While the cabbage is brining, wash the scallions and cut them into lengths of 1½ inches.
-In a small bowl add the cut scallions, garlic, ginger, fish sauce, red pepper flakes, and sugar.
+In a small bowl add the cut scallions, garlic, ginger, fish sauce, shrimp, red pepper flakes, and sugar.
 Add the cooled rice paste and mix all of the ingredients together.
 Set aside.

 - Rinse the cabbage when it is done brining.
 Drain well.
 Add the seasoning and rice mixture into the large bowl.
 Mix thoroughly.